Mix 4 tablespoons of softened vegan butter with 2 cloves of minced garlic and 2 tablespoons of fresh chopped parsley. Set aside for later.

 Marinate the king oyster mushrooms

-Mix 2 tablespoons hot water with 1 tablespoon of oil, 1 teaspoon of kelp flakes, and 1/4 teaspoon salt in a shallow dish.
+Mix 2 tablespoons of hot water with 1 tablespoon of oil, 1 teaspoon of kelp flakes, and 1/4 teaspoon salt in a shallow dish.

 Wash the king oyster mushrooms in cool running water to wash off any dirt or debris.
-Then with a sharp knife, cut off the brown section at the top of the mushroom stem and the hard section at the bottom, then slice the stem into rounds about 1/4 inch thick.
-Cut crisscross diagonal lines across the rounds about halfway through to allow more marinade to soak into the mushroom.
+Then, with a sharp knife, cut off the brown section at the top of the mushroom stem and the hard section at the bottom, then slice the stem into rounds about 1/4 inch thick.
+Cut crisscross diagonal lines across the rounds about halfway through to allow more marinade to soak into the mushrooms.

 Cook the scallops